RedisMadani/Browser/README.md

 ## Contributing

-We welcome contributions to SafariMockApp!
+We welcome contributions to Browser!
 If you have any ideas, bug fixes, or new features to propose, please follow these steps:

-1. Fork the SafariMockApp repository.
+1. Fork the Browser repository.
 2. Create a new branch based on your changes:
    ```bash
    git checkout -b my-new-feature